 Optics - Objectives

-Swarovski’s premium range, the EL, contain 24 optical elements.
-Remarkably you might think, these 15x56 SLC HDs have even more - 26 optical elements.
+Swarovski’s premium range, the ELs, contain 24 optical elements.
+Remarkably you might think, these 15x56 SLC HDs have even more - 26 optical elements (i.e. 13 per side).
 So where does all that glass go, then?
 One possible answer is the objectives, in order to deliver a short body and freedom from aberrations.
 Another possibility is that these in fact have field-flatteners (see the discussion of field flatness below).

-Swarovski don’t publish details of the lens design, but given that claim of 26 optical elements and (as we will see) given the outstanding false colour correction, these probably contain two or more HD elements made of high-fluoride glass, as the Zeiss HTs do.
+Swarovski don’t publish details of the lens design, but given those 26 optical elements and (as we will see) given the outstanding false colour correction, these probably contain two HD elements made of high-fluoride glass, as the Zeiss HTs (and Kowa 10.5x44s) do.

-The SLC HD range don’t boast premium SWAROVISIONTM technology like the ELs’ and their coatings have a pink reflection where the ELS’ is greenish.
-Strangely, to me, the coatings on the SLCs look more transparent, less reflective.
+The SLC HD range don’t boast premium SWAROVISIONTM technology like the ELs’ and their coatings have a pink reflection where the ELs’ is greenish.
+But to me, the coatings on the SLCs look more transparent, less reflective.

 The barrels incorporate knife-edge baffles to control stray light and internal build quality appears good and rugged.